-- Understand and be proficient in the steps required to manage time-series data in EViews, estimate an OLS regression and calculate its associated forecasts in EViews. - Formulate several useful statistical procedures in EViews, including consolidation of time series from higher to lower frequencies; interpolation techniques; seasonal adjustment; and use of leading indicators. - Identify appropriate high-frequency indicators useful for the nowcasting macroeconomic variables and prepare them for use in a nowcasting exercise. - Formulate and estimate a nowcasting regression using several approaches (including Bridge, MIDAS, and U-MIDAS estimators). - Generate a nowcast from the base regression and consolidate competing forecasts using combination forecasts. - Evaluate the accuracy of the nowcast using several forecasting performance indicators. - Apply the nowcasting tools to their own country data and interpret the nowcast appropriately in policy making settings.
+- Understand and be proficient in the steps required to manage time-series data in EViews, estimate an OLS regression, and calculate its associated forecasts in EViews. - Formulate several useful statistical procedures in EViews, including consolidation of time series from higher to lower frequencies; interpolation techniques; seasonal adjustment; and use of leading indicators. - Identify appropriate high-frequency indicators and non-traditional data useful for nowcasting macroeconomic variables and prepare them for use in a nowcasting exercise. - Formulate and estimate nowcasting models using several approaches (such as Bridge, MIDAS, and U-MIDAS estimators, etc.). - Generate a nowcast from the base regression and consolidate competing forecasts using combination forecasts. - Evaluate the accuracy of the nowcast using several forecasting performance indicators. - ► Apply the nowcasting tools to their own country data and interpret the nowcast appropriately in policymaking settings.